 18. Implications, Impact and Future Directions: Translation into Wider Policy and Practice

 Jo Barton, Mike Rogerson, and Eric Brymer

 Eric Brymer is a Reader in the School of Sport and Head of Person-Environment Research Lab at Leeds-Beckett university, UK.
-He is a behavioural scientist who specializes in researching the reciprocal nature of health and wellbeing from nature-based experiences.
+He is a behavioral scientist who specializes in researching the reciprocal nature of health and wellbeing from nature-based experiences.
 Eric collaborates with multidisciplined teams across the world and holds research positions in health, exercise and outdoor studies in the UK, Europe and Australia.

 Mike Rogerson is a Lecturer in the School of Sport, Rehabilitation and Exercise Sciences at the University of Essex, UK.
-He is a sport and exercise psychologist with expertise in the role of environments for exercise behaviours, experiences and outcomes.
+He is a sport and exercise psychologist with expertise in the role of environments for exercise behaviors, experiences and outcomes.

 Jo Barton is a Reader in the School of Sport, Rehabilitation and Exercise Sciences at the University of Essex, UK.
-She is a Sport and Exercise Scientist and leading expert in ‘green exercise’, analysing how exercise settings shape behaviours and health outcomes.
+She is a Sport and Exercise Scientist and leading expert in ‘green exercise’, analyzing how exercise settings shape behaviours and health outcomes.